kyoto-framework/kyoto/docs/extended-features/server-side-actions.md

 - If new components where registed while action execution, do asynchronous operations for them (overall async process is the same as for page rendering)
 - Rendering component and returning HTML to client side
 - Morphing recieved HTML with component, or replacing in case of morph failure or explicit `ssa:render.mode="replace"` attribute

-## Notes

-- You may have problems on morph stage.
-It requires correct HTML structure and may cause unexpected behavior in some cases.
-Use `ssa:render.mode="replace"` attribute in your top-level node to explicitly switch to HTML replacement mode

 ## Limitations